gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 - Using Nether Portals you can create a solid block of water that will not flow.
 Placing Nether Portals on the side of some sort of enclosed aquarium and breaking the obsidian on the portal will not update the water leaving it floating on its side
 - Changing your Language in the Minecraft Settings and then renaming a Name Tag "Name Tag" and switching back to English will make it possible to name Mobs "Name Tag" which is illegal
 - Using this setup you can obtain floating wind charges that are not moving https://www.youtube.com/shorts/gcm_0NAtwtE
-- Leashes can be connected to the Middle Block of three walls
 - Placing Torchflower seeds and bonemealing them once on farmland and then quickly break and replace the farmland with any block and then bonemealing the torchflower to its final stage will remove its pending ticks causing it to be placed on any block
 - Spawning a Creaking via its heart and name tagging it so it won't despawn, and then taking it about 400 blocks away from its heart will cause it to be out of range of the heart.
 Now to keep it from dying you must go back to the Creaking Heart during the day and wait till nighttime and relog, a creaking should spawn from the heart and you can then break the heart without the creaking disappearing
 - Striking a Villager in a minecart with a lightning bolt will cause it to convert to a witch that will not attack you, make sure it stays in the minecart and keep it on the rails otherwise it will become hostile and attack you